shopware/docs/guides/installation/valet.md

 * Install Valet+ via `composer global require weprovide/valet-plus`.
 * Make sure `~/.composer/vendor/bin` is in your path by adding `export PATH="$PATH:$HOME/.composer/vendor/bin"` to your `bash_profile` or `.zshrc`.
 * Check for the following common problem with `valet fix`.
-{% hint style="warning" %}
-The above instruction will uninstall all other PHP installations.
+* The above instruction will uninstall all other PHP installations.
+Now, run the `valet install` command.
-{% endhint %}
-* Run the `valet install` command.
 Optionally add `--with-mariadb` to use MariaDB instead of MySQL.
 This will configure and install Valet+ and DnsMasq.

 Additionally, it registers Valet's daemon to launch when your system starts.